OnFireByte/onfirebyte.github.io/README.md

 # Astro + Svelte + Tailwind + Beige + Monospace font + Me
-Do you ever have a impulse like "Damn, I should rebuild my again this time"?
+Do you ever have an impulse like "Damn, I should rebuild my again this time"?
 Yeah, that's me.

 Old stack:
 - Vite? pain af if you gonna do MD page stuff.